FREQUENTLY ASKED QUESTIONS

 Youthlinc is a 501c3, nonprofit organization.
 Donations are tax deductible.
 Many participants raise all trip costs.
 Almost everyone fundraises some.
 We give fundraising advice at General Orientation and at team meetings.
 We stagger program payments November-April to give participants time to ask friends, family, neighbors, and others for donations.

 Students and mentors who need financial aid can apply for support.
-This application is available on our website in the “Apply” section.
-Financial support applications must be submitted with the Service Year Application.
+This application is available here Financial support applications must be submitted with the Service Year Application.
 Awards are $250-$900.

 Students with exceptional service promise, or who are selected by individuals, colleges, Rotary Clubs, may receive Legacy Sponsorships of $900.
 Visit the “Apply” or “About Us” section of our website for information about Legacy Sponsorships.